Plant Fund Definition

 - The intent of the combined units/nodes is to operate as a cluster for a minimum of five years (the current useful life of a computer).

 Accounting for leases is based on the understanding that a lease which transfers substantially all the risks and rewards of ownership should be capitalized like any other owned fixed asset.
 Whether or not to record a lease as a capital lease or an operating lease is determined by meeting certain criteria.
-A lease is a capital lease if at the inception of the lease, one or more of the following criteria are met:
+Leases are recorded as capital equipment when the lease agreement is greater than $50,000 and one or more of the following criteria are met:

 - The lease transfers ownership of the property to the lessee by the end of the lease term.
 If at the end of the lease, the lessee owns the property, the lessee in effect has bought property that needs to be recorded on their books at the inception of the lease.